Hans Faber

 The variations are truly endless.
 And they are unpronounceable as well.
 Yes, the Frisian name-giving culture is actually very rich.
 You only need to think of the famous fashion model Doutzen Kroes (sounds like cow with the c replaced by d; dow-chún).
 Her name is the feminine version of Douwe (sounds like dow-wúh) which means dove.
 But also think of bizarre names like Djûke (sounds like ju-kúh).
 Say it quickly four times in a row and you think an express train is rushing by.
 Or Tsjitske (sounds like t-shit-skúh).
 Do not say it too loudly outside province Friesland, please.
 And Jitske (sounds like yeat-skúh).
 Or Sjoukje.
 Do not even bother to pronounce it.

-The extension -ke normally indicates it's a feminine name.
-Not to enrage feminists but -ke means little or small.
-This way you can bend nearly every masculine name into a feminine name and vice versa.
-For example.
-The author's first name is Hans.
-He's actually named after his grandmother Hanske, thus little-Hans.
-For the name Hans the author has always been his parents extremely grateful.
-Besides its horrendous beauty, he's especially thankful for not having been named after his grandfather.
-Author's younger brother has and the poor man has to spell each syllabus of his name to non-Frisians each and every day of his life.
+The extension -ke normally indicates that it is a feminine name, not to enrage feminists, but -ke means 'little' or 'small.'
+This way, you can bend nearly every masculine name into a feminine name, and vice versa.
+For example, the author's first name is Hans.
+He is actually named after his grandmother, Hanske, thus 'little-Hans.'
+For the name Hans, the author has always been extremely grateful to his parents.
+Besides its horrendous beauty, he is especially thankful for not having been named after his grandfather.
+The author's younger brother has, and the poor man has to spell each syllable of his name to non-Frisians every day of his life, already for 45 years.
+His name is one of a kind, and giving it away here would mean we violate his privacy already.

 But the ke-rule isn't always applicable.
 Take for example the Frisian name of the well-known international Dutch actress Famke Janssen.
 If you leave -ke out you haven't created with Fam a valid masculine first name.
 Quite the contrary.
 Famke means girl in Mid-Frisian language and fa[a]m is Mid-Frisian for an unmarried young woman.
 Another example is the feminine name Nynke (sounds like neen-kúh).
 Like Faam you will regret to have named your new-born son Nyn too.